AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/main.md

 #include_code pxe_add_note yarn-project/end-to-end/src/e2e_cheat_codes.test.ts typescript

 In the token contract, TransparentNotes are stored in a set called "pending_shields" which is in storage slot 5.
 See [here](../../../tutorials/writing_token_contract.md#contract-storage)

+### Revealing encrypted logs conditionally

+An encrypted log can contain the details of a transaction.
+One could think this log is emitted as part of the transaction execution, so it wouldn't be revealed if the transaction fails.

+This is not true for Aztec, as the encrypted log is part of the transaction broadcast itself.
+If an encrypted log is broadcasted together with a commitment, there could be a situation where the commitment fails to be added to the note hash tree, or is reorg'd out of the chain later on.

+Example:

+> Alice and Bob want to reveal a shared secret if they both answer a question correctly.
+Alice can't simply send a note to Bob together with her answer, because Bob could immediately see Alice's part of the secret even if Alice's answer fails to be added to the note hash tree.

 ### Randomness in notes
 Notes are hashed and stored in the merkle tree.
 While notes do have a header with a `nonce` field that ensure two exact notes still can be added to the note hash tree (since hashes would be different), preimage analysis can be done to reverse-engineer the contents of the note.